socotecio/django-socio-grpc/docs/features/index.rst

 Features
 ========

-   Here we describe in details the features of the DSG framework.
+   Here we describe in details the features of DSG.

 .. toctree::
    :maxdepth: 1